sersinghaus/FU/README.md

 FU
 ==

 Just another publishing concern.
 No reason to worry.

+Some initial ideas on nesw media publishing.
+More soon.
+And FU.